Meituan-Dianping/koa-restql/README.md

 ### Access Control

-There is at least 2 ways to implement the `Access Control`:
+There are at least 2 ways to implement the `Access Control`:

 1. Add another middleware before request be handled by RestQL.
 2. Add options on `sequelize#model#associations`, RestQL will handle the options.